How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 3.1 Basic Command Syntax

-The simplest usage is:
+The simplest usage is shown below.

 git clone <repository URL>